lambdaclass/curse_of_mirra_assets/README.md

-# Curse of Myrra - Assets repository
+# Curse of Mirra - Assets repository

 <img src="Curse_of_Myrra_logo.png" alt="Curse of Myrra logo">

 ## Introduction

 Welcome to the LambdaClass Assets Repository!
 We're thrilled to share with you a collection of high-quality 3D models, animations and concept art that we've created for our game world and lore.
 Our goal is to foster creativity, collaboration, and innovation within the gaming community.
-Feel free to use, modify, and build upon these assets for your own projects in accordance with our Creative Commons Attirbution 4.0 International License.
+Feel free to use, modify, and build upon these assets for your own projects in accordance with our Creative Commons Attribution 4.0 International License.

 ## Table of Contents